danog/MadelineProtoDocs/docs/docs/DATABASE.md

 MadelineProto *optionally* can keep some of its internal data in a database, such as mysql, mariadb, postgres or redis (you can also [add your own](https://github.com/danog/MadelineProto/tree/v8/src/Db)!), reducing RAM usage.

+MadelineProto uses the [danog/AsyncOrm](https://github.com/danog/AsyncOrm) library to store all data to the chosen database backend: this library can also be used standalone, without MadelineProto.

 On first start after switching type all data will be migrated from the previous backend to the new one.
 Database to memory migration is also supported.